gergusber/Docker/Seccion5-Multicontainer/something.md

 To run a mongodb and expose the port 27017 that is the port that is defined

 2:
-we create the docker file and we use the "mongodb://host.docker.internal:27017/course-goals", to connect to our "localhost" and run : to create the image
+we create the docker file and we use the "mongodb://host.docker.internal:27017/course-goals", if u are using linux you should use your internal ip. instead of <host.docker.internal>
+to connect to our "localhost"
+and run : to create the image